As part of Procurement Heads' commitment to sustainability, the team has become Sustainable Procurement Pledge Ambassadors.

 One is to empower and equip the practitioners who get it and are passionate but often don’t know where to start.

-The second is working at the leadership levels to make doubters or fence-sitters understand the complexity, opportunity but also the responsibility.
+The second is working at the leadership level to make doubters or fence-sitters understand the complexity, and opportunity but also responsibility.

 Most CFOs and CEOs are totally rational, and sustainability is a rational topic, it is about how you sustain your company and operation long-term.
 CPOs who aren’t yet on board need to educate themselves so that they can influence and drive the agenda.

 Nobody has a silver bullet, you don’t have to be embarrassed that the five-year plan isn’t thought through step-by-step, it shouldn’t prevent you from starting.
 We are all working through this super-complex topic, but we are all committed to the same goal and are prepared to share knowledge, that’s the philosophy we want.

 With regards to partnerships with suppliers, yes it is about going from a transactional, arms-length relationship to having joint clarity on what are we playing for, and how we win together.

 That happens through dialogue and values that are aligned and quite frankly making it known that there are certain behaviours and ways of doing things that are totally unacceptable in the modern world.
 We want to get rid of that very fast.

 The CEOs and Board members are important and critical for any change in any company.
 The uniqueness of Procurement is that we can approach these leaders in two ways, one is through our functional role within our own companies and the other is as a leading participant in each B2B transaction.